About MRI scan of the elbow

 What can be the cause of my problem?

-Do you feel pain of your elbow?
+Do you feel any pain in your elbow?
 Is your joint inflammed?
 Can you feel some lump or mass?
 Is the physical activity difficult for you?
 Did you noticed any limitations of the movement of your joint?

 When searching for the cause of your problem, the doctor may be considering one of these: